Do’s and Don’ts after Embryo Transfer

 Gravity has no role to play in Implantation and pregnancy.
 This means that resting, lying down, sitting cross legged or standing and working will have no impact whatsoever on the implantation and pregnancy rates.

-What to do after Embryo Transfer ?
+What to do after ET ?

 At times doing nothing special after Embryo Transfer works better than trying to be extra careful after the embryo transfer.